johnebehr/securing_fastapi_app/README.md

 ### Defining the routes
 - Start by importing <span style="font: 1.3rem Inconsolata, monospace; font-size:1.10em;">PostSchema</span> then adding a list of dummy posts and an empty user list variable
+    - Add some GET routes to read the fake posts
+    - Add a POST route for creating a new post
 ----------------------------------------------------------------------------
 <span style="font: 1.3rem Inconsolata, monospace; font-size:1.10em;"></span>